dwightmulcahy/healthchecker.server/README.md

 ```
 Currently, `HealthCheck.Server` requires python versions 3.7+.

-## Usage
+# Quick Start

-The following code will find and register an application for monitoring.
+The following code will find and register an application for monitoring with HealthChecker.Server.
 Emails will are sent when the status of the monitored application changes.
 ```python
 from healthcheck import HealthCheckerServer